ajwillia/mu/README.rst

 **This project works with Python 3 and the Qt UI library.**

 This fork is to add functionality to the FileSystem panes and some minor bug fixes.
 Double-click on a directory to navigate into the directory.
 Double-click on a file in the local "Files in your Computer" to open the file in the editor.
-When you flash, perform a soft-reboot so the flash changes are made.
+When you flash, perform a soft-reboot so the code is refreshed on the micropython device.

+Fixed issue of files/repl not showing when one of them is already displayed.

+Fixed issue in microfs when dragging a file from micropython device to local filesystem.